Guides comparing senior care options including home care, assisted living, memory care, and nursing homes.

 Senior care in Louisiana costs less than it does in most of the country.

-Senior care in Kansas costs less than the national figures across most settings, but the bills are still large enough to upend a family budget.
+Senior care in Kansas costs less than the national figures in every surveyed setting except adult day health care, but the bills are still large enough to upend a family budget.

 Senior care in Oregon runs among the most expensive in the country.